As Miss Beelzebub Likes: Characters

 A tall male demon with orange hair and eyes.
 He is the former Principality of the Garden of Eden who guarded the Forbidden fruit.
-He is now Beelzebub's personal chef and is proud of this fact, even being moved to tears when Beelzebub asked for a lesson in cooking, thinking she wanted to learn so she wouldn't need him anymore.
+He is now Beelzebub's personal chef and is proud of this fact, even being moved to tears when Beelzebub asked for a lesson in cooking, thinking she wanted to learn so she would not need him anymore.
 He is skilled enough that he can cook an entire meal in 3 seconds, moving at such high speeds his clothes are torn off.